Magnetostatic modes and criticality in quantum-Ising materials: Conclusions

-We have presented a theory of quantum criticality and magnetostatic modes in dipolar, uniaxial, magnetic materials, taking into consideration shape effects due to the long range magnetic interactions.
-In the presence of an applied ac field, demagnetization field fluctuations gap the uniform (Kittel) mode present in systems having a non-zero demagnetization factor; however, quantum criticality persists with the soft mode being an inhomogeneous magnetostatic (Walker) mode which nulls out surface effects.
-Furthermore, in an applied ac field, static fluctuations in a system's magnetization lead to a magnetostatic mode having lower energy then the soft mode that governs criticality in the bulk of the system.
-This may give rise to effects similar to the Griffiths' phase effects present in dilute magnetic materials \cite{GriffithsPhase}.
-The theory has been applied to experimental data on LiHoF$_4$ in a microwave resonator.
+We have presented a theory of quantum criticality and magnetostatic (Walker) modes in real quantum-Ising magnets with arbitrary shape.
+Our analysis of electronuclear-magnetostatic modes in terms of average demagnetization field and magnetization fluctuations is appropriate for microwave resonator experiments, in which the wavelength of the input and output photons is much larger than the sample size.
+Demagnetization-field fluctuations were found to gap the uniform (Kittel) mode in non-ellipsoidal samples; however, quantum criticality persists with the soft mode being a magnetostatic mode.
+Furthermore, we have analyzed a mode having lower energy then the soft mode that governs bulk quantum criticality.
+Experimental data was provided as evidence for these modes.

 A magnetic material will divide itself into domains which null out surface effects, so that the system has a well defined thermodynamic limit, in accord with Griffiths' theorem \cite{GriffithsFE}.
-A primary result of this paper is that there is a magnetostatic soft mode in quantum Ising systems having a non-zero demagnetization factor.
-This is similar to Griffiths' theorem; we have found that surface effects are nulled out by the magnetostatic mode so that quantum criticality persists in the bulk of the magnet.
+Note that Griffiths' theorem is valid in the absence of an applied field, and here we are considering the TFIM.
+In a system having strong uniaxial anisotropy, in which all but the longitudinal component of the dipolar interaction is quenched, Griffiths' theorem ought to be applicable in the absence of an applied longitudinal field.
+A primary new result of this paper is that quantum criticality in a non-ellipsoidal Ising magnet is governed by a magnetostatic soft mode, a result similar to Griffiths' theorem.